MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/getting-error-message-while-activating-sla.md

 ## Cause

-Based on the number or name of the field configured in the SLA conditions, the [changedAttributeList](/power-apps/developer/data-platform/reference/entities/slaitem#BKMK_ChangedAttributeList) attribute of an SLA entity reaches the limit of the `MaxLength` property.
-The value of the `MaxLength` property of the `changedAttributeList` is **4000**.
+Based on the number or name of the field configured in the SLA conditions, the [ChangedAttributeList](/power-apps/developer/data-platform/reference/entities/slaitem#BKMK_ChangedAttributeList) attribute of an SLA entity reaches the limit of the `MaxLength` property.
+The value of the `MaxLength` property of the `ChangedAttributeList` is **4000**.

 ## Resolution